NicholasLatinette/NicholasLatinette.github.io/README.md

 # NicholasLatinette.github.io
 Website made to showcase some of my skills and also give some information about me.
 This is effectively meant to be a personal website coded by me.

-I have some plans for the future of the website but for now I want it to be a simple, nice looking website made and designed by me.
+I have some plans for the future of the website but for now I want it to be a simple, nice looking (to me) website made and designed by me.

 Some Plans:
 Blog (of course)